- Start importing

 - collect Crown revenue

-- manage, investigate and mitigate risks to New Zealand
+- manage, investigate and mitigate risks to NZ

 - such as drug smuggling, revenue fraud and prohibited goods